Nibe-Git-Hub/Forms/README.md

-Forms 🐦
+Forms
-A simple Twitter-like application built with Django, allowing users to register with filtered usernames and post tweets with images.
+-A simple Twitter-like application built with Django, allowing users to register with filtered usernames and post tweets with images.

-Features ✨
+Features
-User Registration: Create new user accounts.
+-User Registration: Create new user accounts.

-Username Filtering: Prohibits specific words (shit, fuck, bobo) in usernames during registration.
+-Username Filtering: Prohibits specific words (shit, fuck, bobo) in usernames during registration.

-Tweet Posting: Users can post short text messages (tweets).
+-Tweet Posting: Users can post short text messages (tweets).

-Image Uploads: Attach images to tweets.
+-Image Uploads: Attach images to tweets.

-Basic Feed: Displays recent tweets.
+-Basic Feed: Displays recent tweets.

-Responsive Design: Utilizes Tailwind CSS for a mobile-friendly interface.
+-Responsive Design: Utilizes Tailwind CSS for a mobile-friendly interface.

-Prerequisites 📋
+Prerequisites
 Before you begin, ensure you have the following installed on your system:

 Python 3.8+: Download Python